microsoft/StudentsAtBuild/Social2020/SHAREBOARD.md

 > MSBuild is awesome as always!
 Be sure to checkout GitHub Actions.

 Follow me on twitter: [@stan_programmer](http://twitter.com/stan_programmer)

 ---
+# Stratos Paraskevaidis was at Build 2020!

+> Attending Microsoft Build from the comfort of my home!

+Love the Build so far guys!
+Thank you so much for bringing Microsoft Build to everyone!

+---
 # TonyKoo